wisemen-digital/vue-core/docs/components/toggle/toggle.md

 The component doesn’t render any content by itself, so the default slot is required to display an interactive element.

 <ComponentPreview name="toggle/basic" />

+## Style Config

+There are no additional properties you can customize for the toggle